machanism-org/machai/bindex-core/src/site/markdown/bindex.md

 ---
 <!-- @guidance:
 # Instructions
+- This is The Bindex page to describe What is the bindex json file and how to create it.
 - Generate or update the content as follows.
 - If any section or content already exists, update it with the latest and most accurate information instead of duplicating or skipping it.
 - Analyze additional information from page: `https://machanism.org/bindex/index.html` (selector:`.md-content`) and use it to create a content the current page.